tfpf/mersenne-twister/README.md

 ```
 pip install .
 ```
 from the topmost directory of the repository.
+Currently, this does not work on Windows.

 ### Uninstall
 ```